dlsudatasci/dlsudatasci.github.io/_pages/programs.md

     molestie sit amet, hendrerit vel diam.
 Cras pharetra rutrum metus, eu hendrerit sapien faucibus a.
 program_item:
+- title: Diploma Courses
+  description: This 40-hour diploma course provides an overview of the field of data
+    science, the job roles available and the skills necessary for the roles.
+It covers an introductory level of the data science workflow such as data acquisition, local data management, data wrangling, basic data visualization for exploratory analysis and data ethics.
+It is carefully designed (1) to upskill professionals and students from various STEM and ABM backgrounds towards a data science career, and (2) to instill a deep sense of professionalism among participants using leading-edge principles in data science ethics.
+Each topic has hands-on exercises with varying degrees of difficulty to ensure that participants are able to absorb the concepts.
+    The course materials will be delivered through our online learning management system, AnimoSpace.
+  link: "/programs/DC1"
+- title: M.S. in Data Science
+  description: ''
+  link: ''
 - title: Minor in Data Science
   link: "/programs/MDS"
   description: 'This program aims to produce data-literate graduates by equipping